crillab/metrics/docs/md/wallet.md

 An analysis could be exported as a csv (as a `DataFrame` representation) if the `.csv` extension is precised, else the analysis is exported as a binary object.

-To import an analysis from a file, we import the function `import_analysis_from_file` and use it:
+To import an analysis from a file, the function `import_analysis_from_file` is imported:

 ```python
 from metrics.wallet import import_analysis_from_file
 imported_analysis = import_analysis(json_text)
 ```

-> TODO: You can observe an example of these functions in [this notebook](https://github.com/crillab/metrics/blob/master/example/sat-competition/2019/make_analysis.ipynb).
+> You can observe an example of these functions in [this notebook](https://github.com/crillab/metrics/blob/master/example/example/xcsp-19/create_analysis.ipynb).

 ## Manipulate the Data from Analysis